 VII.
-FIRST CLAIM FOR RELIEF
+CLAIM FOR RELIEF

-- 37. Plaintiffs reallege and incorporate by reference the allegations of paragraphs 1 through 36, as set forth above. - 38.
-Defendants TMHA, Flory, Dorrell, Chadwell, Daig, and Dennis' failure to seek cooperation agreements and authorizing resolutions from the governing bodies of the suburban communities within the TMHA jurisdiction, and their failure to take all necessary and appropriate steps to locate public housing in said communities has the effect of perpetuating racial residential segregation, of impeding the right to travel, and of interfering with the proper implementation and execution of Federal housing programs.
-Among other consequences, the results have been to:

-- (a) Exclude low-income minorities from living outside areas of racial concentration; - (b) Confine low-income minorities to the City of Toledo; - (c) Maintain the all-white character and image of the suburban communities surrounding Toledo; - (d) Deprive white residents living in segregated neighborhoods of the benefits of a racially integrated community; and - (e) Deny minority persons equal access to suburban jobs and deny their children equal educational opportunities. - described in the preceding paragraphs interfere with and deny rights secured to the Plaintiffs and the members of their class by 42 U.S.C.
-1401, et seq., 1981, 1982, 1983, 2000d, and 3601, et seq., and by the Commerce Clause, and the Thirteenth and Fourteenth Amendments to the United States Constitution.
-Unless restrained by order of this Court, the pefendants will continue to engage in illegal activity and cause irreparable harm to Plaintiffs and the members of their class.
+- 26. The defendants' failure to seek cooperation agreements and authorizing resolutions from the governing bodies of the suburban communities has the effect of perpetuating residential segregation, of impeding the right to travel, and of interfering with the implementation of federal housing programs.
+Among other consequences, the results have been to: - (a) Exclude low-income minorities from living outside areas of racial concentration; - (b) Confine low-income minorities to the City of Toledo; - (c) Maintain the all-white character and image of the suburban communities surrounding Toledo; - (d) Deprive white residents living in segregated neighborhoods of the benefits of a racially integrated community; and - (e) Deny minority persons equal access to suburban jobs and deny their children equal educational opportunities. - described in the preceding paragraphs interfere with and deny rights secured to the plaintiffs and the class they represent by 42 U.S.C.
+1981, 1982, 1983, 2000d, and 3601 et seq., and by the Commerce Clause, Thirteenth Amendment, and Fourteenth Amen2ment of the United States Constitution.
+Unless restrained by order of this Court, the defendants will continue to engage in illegal activity and cause irreparable harm to plaintiffs and members of their class.